paulviet/kickstarter-analysis/README.md

 The data does tell us that taking if Louise can budget her play in the range +- $1,977.88 of median $5,596.62 with the fundraiser conducted in May, she should have the best chances of a successful fundraiser.

-If we account for the entire history of data we have for Kickstarter below:
+If we account for the entire sample data history we have for Kickstarter below:

 ![Theater_Outcomes_vs_Launch](resources/Theater_Outcomes_vs_Launch.png)